-The Coral Gables War Memorial Youth Center is the outgrowth of the tireless spirit and constant drive of a group of civic leaders determined to honor the youth who served in World War II with a living memorial.
+The Coral Gables War Memorial Youth Center is the outgrowth of the tireless spirit and constant drive of a group of civic leaders determined to honor the men and women who served in World War II with a living memorial.
 This has culminated in the construction of what is often termed the most beautiful youth recreation center in the world.
 Mr. Harry W. Morgenthaler, founder and first president, called a meeting of 22 civic groups in February, 1944 to plan a campaign to raise $75,000.
 He was assisted by Mrs. Lewis Hall, Sr., co-founder heading the woman’s division; Mr. Paul Brinson, men’s division and Mayor Thomas C. Mayes.
 This organization was incorporated as The Coral Gables War Memorial Youth Center Association.
 Over 400 citizens volunteered for active service.

 A site of 48 lots on Andalusia Avenue was purchased; 12 were donated by Mrs. Helen Doherty, and 12 were secured by right of eminent domain by City Attorney, Ted Semple.
 A baseball field, dance patio and a small building were opened for summer recreation.
 The property cost the Association $16,000.
 The area was officially opened December 7, 1945, Pearl Harbor Day.
 Mrs. Betty Ward, former entertainment director from Key West, was named first supervisor and Ed Beckman, All-American football player, was athletic director.
 Amateur theatricals, games of many types, teams and a number of sports and classes in crafts and recreation kept the Youth Center buzzing with teenagers.